Skip to main content

 • After attachment takes place, viruses penetrate the cell according to the changes that occur after binding.
 Such changes lead to the fusing of the viral and cellular membranes.

 • During assembly (also referred to as maturation) the products of replication can be modified.
-Viral proteins and viral genome are packed into new virions (active, infectious part of the virus) that can be released from the host cell.
+Viral proteins and viral genome are packed into new virions (the active, infectious part of the virus) that can be released from the host cell.

 • Virion release from the host cell can occur in two ways.
 One is the lysis method, which causes the death of the host cell and allows for the release of the virion.
 Viruses that release in this way are called cytolytic viruses.
 The second method is budding.
 These types of viruses (called cytopathic viruses) have envelopes and do not typically kill the host cell.
 Instead, budding allows viruses to acquire a viral phospholipid envelope that facilitates virion release.